secretstartups/handbook/product/ux/product-design/ux-roadmaps/ux-theme-workshops/index.html.md

 > 💡 Tip: Ensure participants have enough space below the sticky notes to create theme bundles.
 At least ½ of the horizontal area should be blank.

-1. Copy and paste each issue title into a sticky note on the mural board at the top of Section 2.
+1. Copy and paste each issue title into a sticky note on the FigJam board at the top of Section 2.
-2. Change the color of the stickies to yellow following the key in Mural.
+2. Change the color of the stickies to yellow following the key in FigJam.
 3. Select all of the issues and arrange them into a grid.
-4. Copy and paste SUS-Impancting issues and change their color to match the key in mural.
+4. Copy and paste SUS-Impacting issues and change their color to match the key in FigJam.
-5. Copy and paste UX Debt issues and change their color to match the key in mural.
+5. Copy and paste UX Debt issues and change their color to match the key in FigJam.
 6. Arrange these stickies into a grid and place them adjacent to the feature stickies.

 Next: Follow the links provided by the Design DRI for relevant insights and JTBD.

 7. Copy and paste each actionable insight issue title into a sticky note.
-Change their color to match the key in mural.
+Change their color to match the key in FigJam.
 8. Copy and paste each JTBD into a sticky note.
-Change their color to match the key in mural.
+Change their color to match the key in FigJam.
 9. Arrange these stickies into a grid and place them adjacent to the feature, sus-impacting, and UX debt stickies.

-_When complete, the mural should look like this:_
+_When complete, the FigJam should look like this:_

 ![Step-2 example](example-ux-theme-workshop-step-2.png)